EDITED BY F. J. POWICKE,

 hour in a day to write what passed yt evening betweene the Lord and

-your spirit, hereby in a short time you would find yt this work would
+time you would find yt this work would

 (furtim) be accomplished afore you are aware.
 P(ar)don, I pray, my